LSSTDESC/Twinkles/code/twinkles_cookbook.md

 $> awk '{if(NR < 21 || $5 > 13) print $0}' phosim_input_848.txt >phosim_input_848_stripped.txt
 ```

+Note that when using PhoSim to simulate images using these catalogs, it's important to provide the `-s R22_S11` switch.
+This will
+only simulate the central chip.
+Since these catalogs are intended to cover the central chip at all rotations, it will also spill
+onto other chips in the central raft.
+Since the boarder chips will not be fully covered, it's not useful to simulate them.

 ## Build the indexes for astrometric and photometric calibration
 Currently the refernce catalogs need to be formatted as astrometry.net index files.
 I can convert the
 reference catalog produced by `generatePhosimInput.py, but there are a couple of precursor steps.
 First,